Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Bayesian inference

-In the right panel of Fig.~\ref{fig:constraintsLF}, we show the constraints on the Schecther-function parameters to the joint LF+PS data for the different surveys.
+In the right panel of Fig.~\ref{fig:constraintsLF}, we show the constraints on the Schechter function parameters to the joint LF+PS data for the different surveys.
 The contours and lines for survey A (teal) coincide with those presented in the left panel (violet) but the plot area is narrower here.
-Our results show that increasing the sensitivity (survey C) provides a much bigger improvement in the determination of the Schechter parameters with respect to enlarging the survey area (survey D).
-The marginalized one-dimensional posterior distributions appear all very similar, however.
+Our results show that increasing the sensitivity (survey C) provides a much bigger improvement in the determination of the Schechter parameters with respect to enlarging the survey area (survey B).
+The marginalised one-dimensional posterior distributions appear all very similar, however.
 The improvements mostly come from reducing the importance of the tails.

-In Fig.~\ref{fig:constraints_parametersLF_joint}, we repeat the analysis using different mock data representing the pessimistic case with $\alpha=-1.9$.
-As we have discussed in Sect.~\ref{sec:clust_shot-noise}, a steeper faint-end slope corresponds to stronger clustering and shot-noise amplitudes (see Table~\ref{tab:bias-sn}) which increase the signal-to-noise ratio of the PS meaurements and thus the FoM of the corresponding fit.
-Since the ALPINE measurements of the LF allow $\alpha=-1.9$ but do not prefer it (see the orange contours in the left panel of Fig.~\ref{fig:constraintsLF}), for our analysis we generate mock LF data that sample a Schechter function with $\alpha=-1.9$ and have the same relative uncertainties as the ALPINE measurements.
+In Fig.~\ref{fig:constraints_parametersLF_joint}, we repeated the analysis using different mock data representing the pessimistic case with $\alpha=-1.9$.
+As we have discussed in Sect.~\ref{sec:clust_shot-noise}, a steeper faint-end slope corresponds to stronger clustering and shot-noise amplitudes (see Table~\ref{tab:bias-sn}) which increase the S/N of the PS measurements and thus the FoM of the corresponding fit.
+Since the ALPINE measurements of the LF allow $\alpha=-1.9$ but do not prefer it (see the orange contours in the left panel of Fig.~\ref{fig:constraintsLF}), for our analysis we generated mock LF data that sample a Schechter function with $\alpha=-1.9$ and have the same relative uncertainties as the ALPINE measurements.
 In this case, the contours of the posterior distributions given the LF data and given the PS measurements are shifted in $\Phi_*$ and $L_*$ whenever $\alpha$ departs significantly from $-1.9$.
 Since they overlap only around the true values, the joint fit PS+LF has a much higher FoM than the individual ones.
-For survey A, the marginalized uncertainties for the individual parameters (i.e., the standard deviations of the one-dimensional posteriors) are 4.2\% for $\log_\mathrm{10}[\Phi_*/\mathrm{Mpc}^{-3}]$, 1.0\% for $\log_\mathrm{10} (L_*/L_\sun)$, and 4.5\% for $\alpha$.
-For comparison, the corresponding figures for the pessimistic case with $\alpha=-1.1$ displayed in Fig.~\ref{fig:constraintsLF} are 7.8, 2.3 and 90.5\%, respectively.
+For survey A, the marginalised uncertainties for the individual parameters (i.e., the standard deviations of the one-dimensional posteriors) are 4.9\% for $\log_\mathrm{10}[\Phi_*/\mathrm{Mpc}^{-3}]$, 1.2\% for $\log_\mathrm{10} (L_*/L_\sun)$, and 5.2\% for $\alpha$.
+For comparison, the corresponding figures for the pessimistic case with $\alpha=-1.1$ displayed in Fig.~\ref{fig:constraintsLF} are 8.6, 2.4 and 100.7\%, respectively.